Tips for Your Allergy Action Plan

 1. Know Your Triggers

 Most people blame pollen for their allergies, but dust mites, pet dander, and mold also trigger many allergies.
 To avoid your triggers, you need to know what they are.
-Get an allergy skin test, a sure way to help you know what's causing your allergies.
+Ask your doctor about allergy testing, a sure way to help you know what's causing your allergies.

 2. Check the Pollen Count

 Pollen counts are highest on hot, dry, windy days.
 Check the forecast before making plans.
 Pollen is released by plants between 5 a.m. and 10 a.m., but travels best on mid-day breezes.
-Plan outdoor activities for early morning or at sunset.
+Plan outdoor activities for late afternoon when pollen counts are lowest.
 Remember, ragweed releases its pollen in the fall, so pollen counts may be high into September or even mid-October, or even later if the weather stays warm.

 3. Allergy-Proof Your Home

 Keep windows and doors closed when pollen levels are high.
 Use an air conditioner to circulate and cool indoor air.
-And be sure to change the filter every couple of months.
+And be sure to change the filter every three months.
 Consider replacing carpet with hardwood or vinyl floors.

 4. Clean House